Last Update: April 3, 2014

 Despite the new medical marijuana law, Illinois' marijuana penalties remain harsh, and the state has the fifth highest arrest rate for marijuana possession in the nation.
 Penalties range from jail sentences of up to 30 days and a fine of up to $1,500 for possession of less than 2.5 grams of marijuana (about one-tenth of an ounce) to upwards of three years in prison and up to $25,000 in fines for possession of more than 30 grams.
 A study by the ACLU found that there were nearly 50,000 marijuana possession arrests in Illinois in 2010.

 Meanwhile, 75% of Chicago murders went unsolved in 2012.
 Some cities provide relief to Illinois’ high penalties by giving officers the option to cite offenders and punish possession of small amounts with a fine only.
-Last summer, Chicago joined that list when Mayor Emmanuel approved an ordinance allowing officers to cite those in possession of 15 grams or less.
+In June 2012, Chicago joined that list when Mayor Emmanuel approved an ordinance allowing officers to cite those in possession of 15 grams or less.
 Violators in the Windy City face fines of $200-500 if they are charged under city — not state — law.
 Results of these programs are mixed; however, news reports indicate not all offenders are treated the same.
 Statewide, enforcement of marijuana laws has also produced alarming disparities: Despite similar marijuana use rates, blacks are 7.6 times as likely to be arrested for marijuana possession in Illinois as whites.

 If you were arrested for the possession of a modest amount of marijuana and might be interested in speaking out, please email firstname.lastname@example.org.